A step-by-step tutorial on making your very own caramel.. at home! And SURPRISE, homemade caramel is not as intimidating as you may think…

 Instructions

-• Heat sugar and water in a heavy-bottom, high-walled, light-colored skillet over medium heat.
+- Heat sugar and water in a heavy-bottom, high-walled, light-colored saucepan over medium heat.

-• Cook, stirring occasionally, until mixture is a deep golden amber color (caramel-colored) (this could take around 10 minutes).
+- Cook, stirring only occasionally (to get some of the caramel off of the sides of the pan), until the mixture is a deep golden amber color (caramel-colored) (this could take around 10 minutes).
 Remove from heat and stir in butter.

 Notes